Qualifying For Home Mortgage In 2019 And New Guidelines

 - Alimony and child support payments need to be fully disclosed and be used as a liability in mortgage loan qualification

 - This is already a practice most lenders use but again, it will be mandatory for all lenders and no exemptions can be made

 - Debt to income ratios for Conventional mortgage loans is normally capped at 50% DTI

-- Many mortgage lenders who are FHA insured mortgage lenders with no lender overlays are capping the back end debt to income ratio on FHA insured mortgage loans at 56.9%
+- Many lenders who are FHA insured lenders with no overlays are capping the back end debt to income ratio on FHA insured mortgage loans at 56.9%

-- FHA insured mortgage lenders are most likely be lowering the back end debt to income ratios on FHA insured mortgage loans due to their own lender overlays
+- Lenders are most likely be lowering the back end debt to income ratios on FHA loans due to their own lender overlays

 I will keep you posted